 I’ve drawn some quick diagrams that I’ll be using when setting up the lab.

-The first network interface (as adapter 1 is Cumulus’ management interface – “eth0”) on all of the switches will be connected to a NAT adapter on my host machine (which also has access out to the internet).
+The first network interface (as adapter 1 is Cumulus’ management interface – “eth0”) on all of the switches will be connected to a bridged adapter on my host machine (which also has access out to the internet).

 And the production network diagram: